JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/getting-started-pycharm/run-python-using-a-run-configuration/index.md

 The easiest way to do it is by letting PyCharm automatically create a run configuration for you.
 To do it you have two options:

-First, you can right-click anywhere inside the editor and press ‘Run <script name>’.
+First, you can right-click anywhere inside the editor and press ‘Run script name’.

 As you can see here, PyCharm created a run configuration for us, ran our script, and displayed the output inside a ‘Run’ tool window.